 This is a subject that deserves so much more space than I can give here, but there are many good parenting books out there written from a biblical perspective.
 Some good ones are: Give Them Grace by Elyse Fitzpatrick, Shepherding a Child’s Heart by Tedd Tripp, Don’t Make Me Count to Three by Ginger Plowman and Age of Opportunity: A Biblical Guide to Parenting by Paul Tripp (especially good for parents of teens and pre-teens).
 Another good one for parenting teens is Get Outta My Face!: How to Reach Angry, Unmotivated Teens with Biblical Counsel by Rick Horne.

 If you are dealing with children who are angry, two of my go-to resources in counseling are: The Heart of Anger: Practical Help for the Prevention and Cure of Anger in Chldren and Getting a Grip: The Heart of Anger Handbook for Teens, both by Lou Priolo.

-The Heart of Anger is written to parents of children and includes journals and other helps to work with your children.
-But it first helps parents better under what they may be doing to contribute to their children’s anger.
+The Heart of Anger is written to parents and includes journals and other helps to work with your children.
+But it first helps parents better understand what they may be doing to contribute to their children’s anger.